lin-stephanie/astro-loaders/packages/astro-loader-tweets/README.md

 ### About the `storage` Configuration

-**Why not use the Astro loader’s default storage?**
+**Why not use the Astro default store?**

 - Each time the `content.config.ts` file is modified, Astro clears the [store](https://docs.astro.build/en/reference/content-loader-reference/#datastore) (i.e., `.astro/data-store.json` file).
 - Under the X API V2 free plan, the endpoint requested are limited: only **1 request per 15 minutes** is allowed, with a maximum of **100 tweets retrievable per month**.

 **Benefits of custom JSON file storage**

-To overcome these limits, the loader allows configuring `storage` to store tweets in a custom JSON file, offering these advantages:

 - Newly loaded Tweets are appended or updated in the specified JSON file.
 - Data can be edited while retaining the `id` attribute and structure, but repeated requests for the same Tweet ID will overwrite existing data.
-- Stored Tweets persist unless the file is manually deleted, allowing up to 100 unique Tweets to be loaded monthly.
+- Stored tweets persist unless the file is manually deleted, allowing up to 100 unique Tweets to be loaded monthly.

-**Creating content collection from JSON File**
+**Creating content collection from JSON file**

 After storing tweets in a custom JSON file, you will need to define an additional content collection for rendering purposes: